hreilly/gvwire-templates/README.md

 # gvwire-templates
 Email templates for GV Wire

-Designed for use with Activecampaign, though with minor modifications, they should work through an major email marketing platform.
+Designed for use with Activecampaign, though with minor modifications, they should work through any major email marketing platform.

 # Welcome Letter Template